juju/docs/src/en/reference-bundle.md

     #
     # States what charm to use for the application.
 A fully qualified charm URI
     # should be used for public bundles.
 In particular, the revision number
     # should be appended to the charm name (e.g. name-123).
-A series can
-    # specified within the URI.
-See 'Charm series' above for how a final series
-    # is determined.
     #

     charm: cs:~containers/easyrsa-195

-    charm: cs:xenial/easyrsa-195

     #
     # series: